 A. Introduction.
-The guidance in this document is provided to assist the applicant in conducting a Waterway Suitability Assessment (WSA) for LNG marine traffic.
+The guidance in this document is provided to assist an applicant for a Federal Energy Regulatory Commission (FERC) Order approving construction and operation of an LNG terminal (hereinafter "Applicant") in conducting a Waterway Suitability Assessment (WSA) for LNG marine traffic.
 In-house personnel or third-party contractors may be used to conduct the WSA provided they are properly qualified.
-The skill sets and subject matter expertise described in 33 CFR 103.410, related to qualifications required for carrying out an Area Maritime Security (AMS) assessment, are considered appropriate.
+The skill sets and subject matter expertise described in 33 CFR 103.410, related to qualifications required for carrying out an Area Maritime Security (AMS) assessment are considered appropriate.
 Additionally, person(s) performing the WSA should have comparable navigational safety expertise.

-Applicants are encouraged to contact the cognizant Captain of the Port (COTP) at the beginning of the process to obtain information from the Area Maritime Security Plan (AMSP), including Maritime Security Risk Analysis Model (MSRAM) data, and maritime critical infrastructure and key assets list.
-This information will be useful in conducting the WSA and may be made available by the COTP in accordance with the Coast Guard's guidelines for handling Sensitive Security Information (SSI).
-Throughout development of the WSA, periodic meetings should be held with the Coast Guard to ensure the thoroughness of the assessment meets the COTP's expectations.
-The COTP may assist in the WSA process by convening "ad-hoc" working groups of any existing committees (e.g. Harbor Safety Committee, Area Maritime Security Committee, etc.) that the COTP/FMSC deems necessary to assist with the assessment.
-In cases where LNG vessels will transit through multiple COTP zones en route to a facility, applicants should work with each COTP in developing a WSA that addresses each zone.
+Applicants are encouraged to contact the cognizant Coast Guard Captain of the Port (COTP) at the beginning of the process to obtain information from the Area Contingency Plan (ACP), the Area Maritime Security Plan (AMSP), including Maritime Security Risk Analysis Model (MSRAM) data, and maritime critical infrastructure and key assets list.
+This information will be useful in completing the WSA and may be made available by the COTP in accordance with the appropriate guidelines.
+Throughout development of the WSA, the applicant is encouraged to periodically meet with the Coast Guard and other port stakeholders to ensure the thoroughness of the assessment.
+If requested by the applicant, the COTP should assist by convening "ad-hoc" working groups of any existing committees (e.g., Harbor Safety Committee, Area Maritime Security Committee, etc.) that the COTP/Federal Maritime Security Coordinator (FMSC) deems necessary to assist with the assessment and encourage state participation in those working groups, if applicable.
+In cases where LNG vessels will transit through multiple COTP zones en route to a facility, applicants are encouraged to work with each COTP in developing a WSA that addresses each zone.
+The cognizant District should be notified when projects involve LNG vessel transits through multiple COTP zones.

-The Federal Energy Regulatory Commission (FERC) requires applicants to submit a Preliminary WSA and a Follow-on WSA to the COTP as outlined in 18 CFR 157.21.
-The Preliminary WSA should be submitted no later than the start of the FERC Pre-Filing process.
-The Preliminary WSA should identify and outline the subject matter suggested in this guidance.
+FERC and the USCG require applicants to submit a Preliminary WSA and a Follow-on WSA to the COTP as outlined in 33 CFR 127.007 and 18 CFR 157.21.
+The Preliminary WSA must be submitted no later than the start of the FERC Pre-Filing period.
+The Preliminary WSA must include information described in 33 CFR 127.007 and should identify and outline the subject matter suggested in this guidance.
 It does not need to contain detailed studies or conclusions, but should explain the project and discuss the obvious impacts to the port and waterway from the territorial sea to the LNG facility.
 It should discuss risk assessments, risk management strategies and resources in broad terms.

-The Follow-on WSA should be submitted no later than the time an application is filed with FERC.
-The Follow-on WSA should be a more detailed version of the Preliminary WSA and should identify credible security threats and safety hazards to LNG marine traffic in the port and along the LNG vessel transit route.
-Additionally, it should identify appropriate risk management/mitigation measures and resources needed to carry out those measures.
+The Follow-on WSA must be submitted no later than the time an application is filed with FERC.
+The Follow-on WSA must be a more detailed version of the Preliminary WSA and should identify credible security threats and safety hazards to LNG marine traffic in the port and along the LNG vessel transit route.
+Additionally, it should identify appropriate risk management strategies, mitigation measures and resources needed to carry out those measures.

 If the Preliminary WSA or Follow-on WSA contains information that is considered SSI, appropriate pages should be marked and handled in accordance with 49 CFR Part 1520 and reference (d) of this NVIC.
-Care should be taken to identify and mark only those pages which contain information considered to be SSI.
-To promote consistency, applicants are encouraged to use the U.S. Coast Guard's Risk-Based Decision-Making Guidelines, (reference (g) of this NVIC), the local Area Maritime Security Plan (AMSP), and the Sandia National Laboratories Reports (SAND2004-6258 and SAND2008-3153, (references (e) and (f) of this NVIC).
+To promote consistency in the development of the WSA, applicants are encouraged to use the U.S. Coast Guard's Risk-Based Decision-Making Guidelines, (reference (g) of this NVIC), the local Area Maritime Security Plan (AMSP), and the Sandia National Laboratories Reports (SAND2004-6258 and SAND2008-3153, (references (e) and (f) of this NVIC).